tlefko/XPS13-9350-Catalina/README.md

 This build is compatible up to Catalina 10.15.4 (before supplemental update)
 - Now Compatible with 10.15.5
+- Please leave feedback with issues or w/o

 # Latest Release Notes
 - Fixed Bluetooth and Wifi Stability Issues